LiamSwarbrick/Projects/README.md

 ## Compiler for Java-like language 'Jack' written in C

 This project was for a University coursework, written in C using recursive-descent and it passed all testing and edge cases, receiving max marks.
-The input is a folder of .jack source files and outputted is Virtual Machines instructions for the Hack computer.
+The input is a folder of .jack source files and outputted is virtual machines instructions for the Hack computer.

 <img src="files/jack_compiler_pong.PNG" alt="My compiler's output for Nand2Tetris' Pong jack program" width="50%">